What is an Ombudsperson?

 What should I do before I call the Office of the Ombudsperson?

-• Contact the following people in the order listed prior to calling
+- Contact the following people in the order listed prior to calling the Ombudsperson:

 1. Your Social Worker or Case Manager